Rakeela/Theoma-Notes/The Planet/The Species/Gargoyles.md

 ---
 I still want to include them in the setting, but I haven't decided if gargoyles are a kind of dragons.
 Probably not, I think.
 They're stone given necromantic potency.

+---
+Some hostile theomes are actually hidden cities of gargoyles.
+They're formed when land gods want populations who have ENTIRELY assented to protector bindings... although it might in theory happen when land gods want populations who are entirely non-biological, too.
+There's rarely any need for a sewage system in a city of people of animated stone.